Massachusetts’s Teen Driver’s License and Insurance Requirements

 Learn about the requirements for teens to obtain a driver’s license in Massachusetts and what insurance is required.

-Massachusetts uses a graduated license system to advance unlicensed drivers from a learner's permit, to a junior license, and then finally to an unrestricted license.
+Massachusetts uses a graduated license system to advance unlicensed drivers from a learner's permit to a junior license and finally to an unrestricted license.
+This article explains how this process works, including the basic requirements and various restrictions for newer drivers.

 The learner's permit will be valid for two years and authorizes the holder to operate a vehicle while under the supervision of an adult who is 21 years or older and has held a driver's license for at least one year.
 Permit holders are prohibited from driving between midnight and 5 a.m. unless supervised by a parent or guardian.